mgrunwaldt/overgoal_game_repo/client/docs/game_docs/Sepolia_Deployment_Guide.md

 ### Step 2: Verify on a Block Explorer

-This is the definitive test to prove everything is working.
+This is the definitive validation to prove everything is working.

 1.  **Perform an Action:** In your running application, click a button that initiates an on-chain transaction (e.g., "Spawn Player" or "Train").
 Approve the transaction in your wallet.
 2.  **Visit StarkScan:** Go to the [StarkScan Sepolia Explorer](https://sepolia.starkscan.co/).